Juvenile Detention Hearings

 At the detention hearing, the criminal defense attorney will ask the court to release the child from detention under the most favorable terms possible.
-The attorney will also give the judge information about the child’s backgrounds and all of the reasons the child should be released to the parents.
+The attorney will also give the judge information about the child’s background and all of the reasons the child should be released to the parents.